SLO Police Chief Deanna Cantrell quits suddenly

 San Luis Obispo Police Chief Deanna Cantrell, who has faced criticism for incidents ranging from losing her gun in a restaurant bathroom to her handling of Black Lives Matter protests, announced Thursday she is leaving the city of SLO to become the top cop of the Bay Area city of Fairfield.

 Cantrell took over as chief in Jan.
 2016, after serving 21 years in the Mesa, Arizona Police Department.
-Former SLO City Manager Katie Lichtig hired Cantrell, choosing her over both of SLO Police Department’s captains, who had been rotating as acting chief at the time.
+Former SLO City Manager Katie Lichtig hired Cantrell, choosing her over both SLO Police Department’s captains, who had been rotating as acting chief at the time.

 The past few years, Cantrell has been under fire over her lack of transparency, personal failures, and officer misconduct.